The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 murphia list london 2024Paddy Maher

 Chef Paddy hails from County Meath and started in hospitality young - taking his first kitchen job at just 16.
-In the intervening years, he’s worked in a series of well-known Dublin restaurants - most recently Orwell Row and Row Wines, where he was head chef.
+In the intervening years, he worked in a series of well-known Dublin restaurants including Orwell Row and Row Wines.
 But it was a stint back in 2021 as the head chef of super-cool Greek hangout The Peligoni Club where he met the chef who offered him his current role.
 Tom Brown of Michelin-starred Cornerstone in Hackney was at Peligoni for a guest chef series and the pair got on like a house on fire.
-When Tom decided to open his next restaurant, Pearly Queen, it was Paddy he called on to be Head Chef.
+That led to Paddy becoming Head Chef first at Pearly Queen and, following that, Head Chef of Tom’s restaurant Island in King’s Cross.

 Follow Paddy on Instagram at @maher_